Benjscho/Benjscho.github.io/_posts/papers/2024-05-01-async-weights.md

 <!--more-->

 The main contribution of this paper is defining three ways of reassigning weights in a WQMS.
 The first two are shown to be as difficult as consensus, while the third can be performed consensus-free.
 I'm not fully sure how practically useful this is, but that's also because I don't know much about the real world uses of WQMS!
 As far as the paper goes, it's very clearly written, with some nicely presented proofs.

 ### Weight Reassignment
 The paper presents the problem of weight reassignment.
 Solving this problem means providing an algorithm to update the weights of a static set of servers running a WQMS.

 Weight reassignment has some restrictions.
 With the system, we want to be able to tolerate up to $f$ servers (out of a total $n$) crashing at once.
-This means that we need to place a limit on the total weight of the $f$ most weighted servers, we'll call this set $F$, so they have less than half of the total weight.
+This means that we need to place a limit on the total weight of the $f$ most weighted servers so they have less than half of the total weight.
 This way, if *any* $f$ servers fail, the remaining $n - f$ can continue to make progress.
 We call this restriction *integrity*.

 This means that we can't reassign weights in a way that would violate integrity.
-Say we had a quorum of 5 servers ($n = 5$), each with a voting weight of $1$, and we wanted to tolerate up to two server failures, so $f = 2$.
-If we were to add $2$ to the weight of any of the servers, now the $f$ top weighted servers would have a weight of $4$, and the total weight would be $7$.
-Since the weight of $F$ is greater than half of the total weight, this would violate integrity.
+Say we had a quorum of 5 servers, each with a voting weight of $1$, and we wanted to tolerate up to two server failures.
+If we were to add $2$ to the weight of any of the servers, now the $f$ top weighted servers would have a total weight of $4$, and the total weight of all servers would be $7$.
+Since the total weight of the top $f$ servers is greater than half of the total weight, this would violate integrity.
+For brevity going forward, we'll call the set of the top $f$ servers $F$.

 There are three other restrictions on the weight reassignment algorithm that are simpler:
 - Validity-I - when a weight change is proposed, if it violates integrity then a no-op change (a change with zero weight difference) is created.
 If it *doesn't* violate integrity then the proposed change is created.